 Note: Sorry for the crappy Blackberry photos.
 My time in Rome was very short and very hectic that’s why I wans’t able to take decent photos.

-In the Philippines, we usually call a 24-hour trip an “overnight” because it means spending a night somewhere than else than your own house.
+In the Philippines, we call a 24-hour trip an “overnight” because it means spending a night somewhere else than your own house.
 Kids and teenagers usually look forward to “overnights” at their friends’ houses – it’s a way of getting away from the prying eyes of their parents while enjoying time with friends.
 While for me, an overnight had been a way to see Europe in between business trips.

 Hi and goodbye

 Last summer I spent an evening in pompous Rome after a news conference in Umbria.
 Because I already travelled to Italy the week before for my other job, I did not have the luxury to extend my weekend trip any longer than Monday.
 So Rome and I sort of just said hi and hello – a very quick meet-up.

 I stayed at Hotel Alpi, a 4-star hotel about 10 minutes walk away from Central Termini Station.
 I find it a bit on the expensive side at €98 per night, especially when I wasn’t able to enjoy the hotel fully – not it’s breakfast nor it’s cozy terrace.
 But what I found most disappointing was when they advertised at booking.com that they offer free wifi in their hotel rooms but when you ask them for it, they will tell you that it’s not possible with my computer but when I checked, I actually have to pay for it.
 That’s lying!

 I spent a couple of hours enjoying the sights of Rome, on top of a double-decker bus.
 That little window of time made me appreciate the history of the city, frown at it’s excesses and realized it’s importance to the modern society.
 I wished I had more time to stay.